Book a Call

 Where should I do it and what apps should I use?

-There are plenty of platforms that allow communication with remote employees, two of our favorites are Slack and Zoom.
+There are plenty of platforms that allow communication and remote collaboration with remote employees, two of our favorites are Slack and Zoom.
 Slack is a messaging and file-sharing tool that allows teams to create department-specific channels to organize communication through messaging.
 Zoom is a live video conferencing tool that allows you to have meetings with your team when you need to and have fewer distractions when you don't.
 The combination of these two platforms allows you to create a working environment that mimics an actual office but with a more efficient workflow.
-By setting distractions to a minimum, the team will be better optimized for productivity in their own remote workspace.
+By maintaining clear communication and setting distractions to a minimum, the team will be better optimized for productivity in their own remote workspace.

 From our own experience and clients' testimonies, no other platform has performed better in online work practices than Slack and Zoom.
-They were designed specifically to provide a team-oriented work culture that boosts productivity and organization, resulting in a more systemized workflow for a remote team.
+They were designed specifically to provide a team-oriented work culture that boosts productivity and organization, resulting in effective virtual assistant management and a more systemized workflow for a remote team.

 Slack

 When it comes to features, Slack simply outperforms the competition in every category.
-Flexibility is probably its key selling point, being the only platform to have the most number of compatible applications and websites for integration.
-Because of this, teams are able to implement automation in their system so they can focus on more important tasks.
+Flexibility is probably its key selling point, being the only platform to have the most number of compatible applications and websites for integration, which greatly aids in remote collaboration and virtual assistant management.
+Because of this, teams are able to implement automation in their system so they can focus on more important tasks and achieve clear communication.

 Zoom

 Zoom is a free video-conferencing tool for hosting and joining virtual meetings or strategy sessions.
 It is very easy to set up, and like Slack, you are also able to integrate it with Google Calendar.
 For an industry that values time and convenience, the goal will always be to identify easier and faster methods that achieve the same tasks.
-Depending on the priority level, some meetings are just better suited to be dealt with face-to-face, and Zoom is the perfect place to do it.
+Depending on the priority level, some meetings are just better suited to be dealt with face-to-face, and Zoom is the perfect place for remote collaboration and clear communication.

 The combination of hiring a virtual assistant, Slack, and Zoom allows your team to maximize their full potential without sacrificing cost.
+Virtual assistant management through these tools empowers your business to delegate tasks effectively and streamline operations.
 At the end of the day, every business owner aspires to scale their business, earn as much as possible, and remove themselves from their business.
 The best way to do that is through the use of virtual assistants for $4 - $8 an hour and utilizing virtual systems.

 Looking to hire a virtual assistant for your business?
 Access our FREE training!